 A preeminent component to sustainable agriculture is maintaining the viability of farmers.
 In this time of retail consolidation, heavy regulation and intense foreign competition from free trade agreements, the viability of all farms, regardless of size, is in jeopardy.
 Redland Raised provides opportunity, for those consumers that care about the source of their food, to make informed and educated decisions on what to purchase.
 In turn, the brand provides growers who are facing these issues, the option of promoting their product in a manner that is out of their individual financial reach.Charles LaPradd, Agriculture Manager Miami-Dade County Department of Regulatory & Economic Resources

 Local produce is fresher, better for the environment, and supports the local economy.
-For this reason, Miami-Dade County and farmers, in conjunction with the Florida Department of Agriculture and Consumer Services, developed a local produce branding initiative called Redland Raised.
-Redland Raised showcases and promotes the consumption of fresh, local produce and promote the “buy local” program throughout the County and the State of Florida.
+For this reason, Miami-Dade County and local farmers, in conjunction with the Florida Department of Agriculture and Consumer Services, developed a local produce branding initiative called Redland Raised.
+Redland Raised showcases and promotes the consumption of fresh, local produce and promotes the “buy local” program throughout the county and the state of Florida.
 The brand is aligned with the Fresh from Florida program and brand, of which the majority of local produce growers and packers are members.
-The benefits of the program extend to growers, packing houses, retail grocers, Community Supported Agriculture (CSA) businesses, and consumers.
+The benefits of the program extend to growers, packing houses, retail grocers, community supported agriculture (CSA) businesses, and consumers.

 This marketing concept started in 2005-2006 and the program officially kicked off in 2009-2010.
-The idea was initiated by the Miami-Dade County Agricultural Manager.
+The idea was initiated by the Miami-Dade County agricultural manager.
 The three focus groups that were formed to help with the initiative all voiced a preference to reinforce the affiliation with the existing Fresh from Florida brand.
-In order to do this, the County had to get permission from the State of Florida Department of Agriculture and Consumer Services (FDACS) to co-brand Redland Raised with the Fresh from Florida brand.
-The Agricultural Manager was able to come to an agreement with FDACS to align the two programs and brands.
-Through the agreement with the State, the Redlands Raised initiative avoided the issue of having to obtain a licensing agreement which the County did not have the ability to enforce.
+In order to do this, the county had to get permission from the Florida Department of Agriculture and Consumer Services (FDACS) to co-brand Redland Raised with the Fresh from Florida brand.
+The agricultural manager was able to come to an agreement with FDACS to align the two programs and brands.
+Through the agreement with the state, the Redlands Raised initiative avoided the issue of having to obtain a licensing agreement which the county did not have the ability to enforce.

-Next, the program had to design a logo and FDACS staff helped with this aspect of the program.
-The rest of the marketing materials, largely, brochures, posters, store shelf “danglers” and promotional items, were developed by Miami-Dade County.
+Next, the program had to design a logo.
+FDACS staff helped with this aspect of the program.
+The rest of the marketing materials, largely brochures, posters, store shelf danglers, and promotional items, were developed by Miami-Dade County.

-As of 20115, the programs newest promotional effort is being launched at Miami International Airport, where several local restaurants are showcasing dishes made with Redland Raised produce and helping to market the program.
+As of 2015, the program’s newest promotional effort was launched at Miami International Airport, where several local restaurants showcased dishes made with Redland Raised produce and helped market the program.

-The program had an initial timeline of 3-5 years.
-The concept was introduced in 2005-2006 and it took approximately 4 years to design the first promotional materials and get products onto store shelves.
+The program had an initial timeline of between three to five years.
+The concept was introduced in 2005-2006, and it took approximately four years to design the first promotional materials and get products onto store shelves.
 The official kickoff of the program was in 2010.
-The initiative is designed to last indefinitely; however the intention is for the growers to begin to take on the promotion of the program themselves and for the County to no longer have to lead this initiative.
+The initiative is designed to last indefinitely; however the intention is for the growers to begin to take on the promotion of the program themselves and for the county to no longer have to lead this initiative.

-Agricultural producers, packers, and sellers, can benefit from increased produce consumption associated with Redland Raised promotional efforts.
-The program helps support our local farmers economically and validates the need to maintain farmland in our community.
-The State provides some small grants to members of the Fresh from Florida program of which the Redland Raised is an offshoot.
-(Membership in the program is required in order to be eligible for the grants.)
-The State also pays a printing cost share to grocers who advertise the Redland Raised and/or Fresh from Florida in their advertisement circulars.
+Agricultural producers, packers, and sellers can benefit from increased produce consumption associated with Redland Raised promotional efforts.
+The program helps support local farmers economically and validates the need to maintain farmland in the community.
+The state provides some small grants to members of the Fresh from Florida program, of which the Redland Raised is an offshoot.
+Membership in the program is required in order to be eligible for the grants.
+The state also pays a printing cost share to grocers who advertise the Redland Raised and/or Fresh from Florida brands in their advertisement circulars.
 By purchasing locally grown foods, consumers can enjoy fresher, more nutritious foods and lower the greenhouse gas emissions associated with long-distance transportation of produce and food products.